laravel-enso/documentation/docs/guide/developing-with-enso.md

 as you'll still need to customize and tweak some of the resulted files.

 ::: tip Customizing
-Note that if you already created some of the files, such as a model and a migration, you can configure and choose what you want the cli to create for you, skipping what you don't need.
+If you already created some of the files, such as a model and a migration, you can configure and choose what you want the cli to create for you, skipping what you don't need.
 :::